Updated March 31, 2026

 A Delaware fabric store policy may include liability coverage for customer injury, slip and fall, and third-party claims, plus property coverage for inventory, fixtures, equipment, fire risk, theft, vandalism, and storm damage.
 Exact terms vary by carrier and policy form.

 Yes, if your Delaware fabric shop has 1 or more employees, workers' compensation is required.
-Sole proprietors, partners, and LLC members are listed as exemptions in the state data provided.
+Sole proprietors, partners, and LLC members are generally exempt.

 Yes, many small business buyers look at bundled coverage such as a business owners policy.
 For a Delaware fabric retailer, that can be a practical way to combine liability coverage and retail property coverage for fabric stores.